openshift/microshift/README.md

 To build MicroShift from source and contribute to its development, refer to the MicroShift [Developer Documentation](./docs/devenv_rhel8.md).

-The following MicroShift productization and development documentation is included in the current repository:
+The following productization and development topics are documented in the current repository:
 - [MicroShift Design](./docs/design.md)
 - [MicroShift Development Environment on RHEL 8.x](./docs/devenv_rhel8.md)